How to choose an estate agent

 Online estate agents are much cheaper than conventional high street estate agents.
 But they vary in terms of what packages and prices they offer.
 See our guides Should I use an online estate agent? and A comparison of online estate agents: which one should I use?

-- They all have essentially the same marketing approach, which is to advertise your house online on websites like Zoopla, Rightmove, Primelocation, and some use national newspapers
+Online estate agents all have essentially the same marketing approach, which is to advertise your house online on websites like Zoopla, Rightmove, Primelocation.
+Some will also use national newspapers.

 Can I sell my home myself?